 Parents or guardians will complete their monthly contact questionnaire as normal.
-A face to face visit will be arranged to dispense the second 12 months supply of IMP, answer any questions the parent or guardian may have, and to collect stool and Nasal swab samples for those involved in the mechanistic study.
+A face to face visit will be arranged to dispense the second 12 months supply of IMP, answer any questions the parent or guardian may have, and to collect blood, stool and Nasal swab samples for those with valid consent.